yannlo/gestionBibliotheque/README.md

 to create librery platform to a school project

 next step:
- -> add documentation page en page to modifie book documentation
+ -> bug in the modifie book documentation